OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-82-en.md

 ### Backend

 - **Bug Fixes**
-  - Fix the issue where the `xcontext` CSR was not reset properly ([#4915](https://github.com/OpenXiangShan/XiangShan/pull/4915))
+  - Fixed the issue where the `xcontext` CSR was not reset properly ([#4915](https://github.com/OpenXiangShan/XiangShan/pull/4915))
-  - Fix missing exception priority configuration for software check exceptions ([#4923](https://github.com/OpenXiangShan/XiangShan/pull/4923))
+  - Fixed missing exception priority configuration for software check exceptions ([#4923](https://github.com/OpenXiangShan/XiangShan/pull/4923))

 - **V3 Feature**
-  - Increase issue width to 8, update issue queue configurations, and add more ALU units ([#4845](https://github.com/OpenXiangShan/XiangShan/pull/4845))
+  - Increased issue width to 8, update issue queue configurations, and add more ALU units ([#4845](https://github.com/OpenXiangShan/XiangShan/pull/4845))
-  - Support speculative wakeup and cancellation for variable-latency functional units ([#4845](https://github.com/OpenXiangShan/XiangShan/pull/4845))
+  - Supported speculative wakeup and cancellation for variable-latency functional units ([#4845](https://github.com/OpenXiangShan/XiangShan/pull/4845))
-  - Support speculative wakeup and cancellation for load instructions ([#4845](https://github.com/OpenXiangShan/XiangShan/pull/4845))
+  - Supported speculative wakeup and cancellation for load instructions ([#4845](https://github.com/OpenXiangShan/XiangShan/pull/4845))

 ### MemBlock and cache

 - **Bug fixes**
-  - Fix the condition for identifying Napot pages: only pages with the lower 4 bits of PPN equal to 4'b1000 are allowed to cover a 64KB range ([#4828](https://github.com/OpenXiangShan/XiangShan/pull/4828)), ([#4900](https://github.com/OpenXiangShan/XiangShan/pull/4900))
+  - Fixed the condition for identifying Napot pages: only pages with the lower 4 bits of PPN equal to 4'b1000 are allowed to cover a 64KB range ([#4828](https://github.com/OpenXiangShan/XiangShan/pull/4828)), ([#4900](https://github.com/OpenXiangShan/XiangShan/pull/4900))
-  - Fix a bug in the vpn matching logic during gpf handling and gpaddr retrieval, where NAPOT page attributes were not properly considered ([#4911](https://github.com/OpenXiangShan/XiangShan/pull/4911))
+  - Fixed a bug in the vpn matching logic during gpf handling and gpaddr retrieval, where NAPOT page attributes were not properly considered ([#4911](https://github.com/OpenXiangShan/XiangShan/pull/4911))
-  - Fix a bug where the top two bits of vaddr were incorrectly truncated, which could result in incorrect upper bits in gpaddr when written back to CSR in certain scenarios ([#4913](https://github.com/OpenXiangShan/XiangShan/pull/4913))
+  - Fixed a bug where the top two bits of vaddr were incorrectly truncated, which could result in incorrect upper bits in gpaddr when written back to CSR in certain scenarios ([#4913](https://github.com/OpenXiangShan/XiangShan/pull/4913))
-  - Fix the generation logic related to DCache bus errors to prevent propagation of X states ([#4899](https://github.com/OpenXiangShan/XiangShan/pull/4899))
+  - Fixed the generation logic related to DCache bus errors to prevent propagation of X states ([#4899](https://github.com/OpenXiangShan/XiangShan/pull/4899))
-  - Set the initial value of memBackType in DCache MSHR to correctly indicate whether the request to L2 Cache targets memory or uncache ([#4907](https://github.com/OpenXiangShan/XiangShan/pull/4907))
+  - Seted the initial value of memBackType in DCache MSHR to correctly indicate whether the request to L2 Cache targets memory or uncache ([#4907](https://github.com/OpenXiangShan/XiangShan/pull/4907))
-  - Fix a bug where the high bits of vaddr were truncated in vector segment instructions, causing false exception reports ([#4892](https://github.com/OpenXiangShan/XiangShan/pull/4892))
+  - Fixed a bug where the high bits of vaddr were truncated in vector segment instructions, causing false exception reports ([#4892](https://github.com/OpenXiangShan/XiangShan/pull/4892))
-  - Fix some stuck bugs during vector misalignment handling ([#4914](https://github.com/OpenXiangShan/XiangShan/pull/4914))
+  - Fixed some stuck bugs during vector misalignment handling ([#4914](https://github.com/OpenXiangShan/XiangShan/pull/4914))

 ## RTL Evaluation